 Marie Hanna is an Associate Professor of Anesthesiology and Critical Care Medicine at The Johns Hopkins University.
 She also serves as the director of the Acute Pain Service and the chief of the Division of Regional Anesthesia and Acute Pain Management.
 Dr. Hanna completed her medical degree from Ain Shams University in Egypt.
 She completed her training at Loyola University in Chicago in 1998.
 As faculty at Johns Hopkins for the last 13 years, she has moved up to be a leader in the field of acute pain management, excelling in patient-centered care, teaching physicians and health care providers, and conducting clinical research.
 She was appointed to a leadership position at the World Institute of Pain Management and initiated the Pain Knowledge Exchange Program with many countries in the Middle East, including Egypt.
 Marie lives in Maryland, where she serves youth and students at Coptic churches in the area.
-She is a mother of three children: Andrew and David, who both recently started their training in surgery, and Irini, a biology and economics undergrad.
+She is a mother of three children: Andrew, David, and Irini.
 Through Coptic Orphans, she hopes to have the opportunity to help new generations of young adults in Egypt to love and respect one another regardless of background or religion.

-Rania Petro had developed a tight emotional bond with Coptic Orphans since she moved to the United States in 2009, when she got involved as a volunteer in various capacities.
-Before moving to the United States, she worked in multinational advertising and branding agencies in Egypt, such as Memac Ogilvy & Mather, and Superbrands.
-She also applied her advertising and communication expertise in the field of development, especially in offering capacity building training for Egyptian grassroots NGOs.
+Rania Petro has developed a tight emotional bond with Coptic Orphans since she moved to the United States in 2009 when she got involved as a volunteer in various capacities.
+Before moving to the United States, she worked for multinational advertising and branding agencies in Egypt such as Memac Ogilvy & Mather and Superbrands.
+She also applied her advertising and communication expertise in the field of development, especially in offering capacity-building training for Egyptian grassroots NGOs.
 Rania Petro graduated from the American University in Cairo, majoring in Mass Communication and specialized in Integrated Marketing Communication.
 She holds a couple of diplomas in Marketing Communication from the American University in Cairo and Social Media Management from Georgetown University.
 Since she moved to the United States, she has been blessed by becoming a proud mother of two little girls whom she is very hopeful to become future contributors in Coptic Orphans’ noble cause in years to come.

-Mark Nakhla a Sudanese born Copt who holds a special place in his heart for Coptic Orphans since he was orphaned himself at the tender age of 1 year old.
+Mark Nakhla a Sudanese-born Copt who holds a special place in his heart for Coptic Orphans since he was orphaned himself at the tender age of 1 year old.
 He gives glory to God that he was able to grow up in a loving environment that made him the successful man he is today.
 He graduated from the University of Khartoum’s School of Management with a Bachelor’s degree in Science.
 During the same time he also sat on the Board of the Khartoum University Christian Association.
-He worked with Citibank as a Treasury and liability management department head.
-He later moved to England where he joined Golden Eagle International, at this time he had started his relationship with Coptic Orphans as a sponsor.
+He worked with Citibank as a Treasury and Liability management department head.
+He later moved to England where he joined Golden Eagle International when he started his relationship with Coptic Orphans as a sponsor.
 A few years later, he moved to Canada and started work with the Royal Bank of Canada as a Senior Account Manager.
 He was approached by Nermien Riad to start the Canada office in 2001 and has been a board member ever since.
 Mark now has his own real estate business with Century 21.
-He lives in Toronto Canada with his wife and has two beautiful girls.
+He lives in Toronto, Canada with his wife and has two beautiful girls.

-Amgad Bassili was born in Egypt.
-He graduated from the University of Alexandria with a Bachelor degree in Computer Science & Automatic Control.
-He later moved to the USA where he got his MSc in Computer Science from the University of Arizona, and finally settled in Canada since 1994.
+Amgad Bassili was born in Egypt and graduated from the University of Alexandria with a Bachelor degree in Computer Science & Automatic Control.
+He later moved to the USA where he earned his MSc in Computer Science from the University of Arizona, settling in Canada in 1994.
 He has extensive experience in the Software industry and currently works as a senior software engineer at OpenText.
-Amgad lives in Waterloo with his wife and two children Andrew and Angelina who are blessed with sponsoring children through Coptic Orphans.
+Amgad lives in Waterloo with his wife and two children, Andrew and Angelina, who are blessed by sponsoring children through Coptic Orphans.

 Hani Sharobim is a Sudanese Copt who immigrated to Canada with his young family in 1994.
-Trained as a Civil Engineer, he graduated from University of Khartoum, and worked in infrastructure related projects before moving to Canada.
-Trained in construction management, acquired the PMP certification in 2009.
+Trained as a Civil Engineer, he graduated from University of Khartoum and worked in infrastructure-related projects before moving to Canada.
+Trained in construction management, he acquired the PMP certification in 2009.
 He worked as an independent consultant managing small to medium projects.
-He has successfully built a family-owned and-operated retail business.
-Passionate about community service, he joined several boards of community and charity based organizations.
+He has successfully built a family-owned-and-operated retail business.
+Passionate about community service, he joined several boards of community and charity-based organizations.
 Coptic Orphans became increasingly important in his family’s life, starting with sponsorship.
-He has continued with a life-long relationship with the sponsored child, which developed his desire to make a difference.
+He has continued to have a life-long relationship with his sponsored child, who originally developed his desire to make a difference.

 Rhonda Farag was first introduced to Coptic Orphans after attending a church presentation in Australia.
 Since then she has been committed to spreading the word about this organization throughout Australia.
 She was born and raised in Egypt and graduated from Cairo University School of Pharmacy.
 She moved to Australia in 1996 where she has worked as a Pharmacist.
 Rhonda is a member of the Pharmaceutical Society of Australia, Pharmacy Board of Australia, and the Australian Association of Hospital Pharmacists.
 Rhonda and her husband live in Australia and have two beautiful daughters.

-Andrew Whitworth is a senior legal counsel at GE Healthcare, where he provides a wide range of legal advice in relation to a variety of commercial, regulatory, intellectual property and compliance advice across Europe, the Middle East and Africa.
-Prior to that he worked in-house for several multinational pharmaceutical and chemicals companies and trained as a lawyer at CMS Cameron McKenna.
-He has both a Bachelors of Science and a Masters in Science in Biochemistry from Oxford University, and holds several post-graduate diplomas in Intellectual Property Law and Competition Law from Bristol University and Kings College London respectively.
+Andrew Whitworth is a senior legal counsel at GE Healthcare, where he provides a wide range of legal advice in relation to a variety of commercial, regulatory, intellectual property and compliance across Europe, the Middle East, and Africa.
+Prior to that he worked in-house for several multinational pharmaceutical and chemical companies and trained as a lawyer at CMS Cameron McKenna.
+He has both a Bachelors of Science and a Masters in Science in Biochemistry from Oxford University and holds several post-graduate diplomas in Intellectual Property Law and Competition Law from Bristol University and Kings College London, respectively.
 Andrew was born and raised in London.
-He keenly follows one of the London Football clubs, is a good cook, and a lover of litrature and films.
+He keenly follows one of the London Football clubs, is a good cook and a lover of litrature and films.